Coronavirus vaccine: When will we have one?

 Then if the body is ever exposed for real, it already knows what to do.

 The main method of vaccination for decades has been to use the original virus.

-The work on a new coronavirus vaccine is using newer, and less tested, approaches called "plug and play" vaccines.
-Because we know the genetic code of the new coronavirus, Sars-CoV-2, we now have the complete blueprint for building that virus.
+There is also work on coronavirus vaccines using newer, and less tested, approaches called "plug and play" vaccines.
+Because we know the genetic code of the new coronavirus, Sars-CoV-2, we have the complete blueprint for building it.

 Researchers in Oxford have put small sections of its genetic code into a harmless virus that infects chimpanzees.
 They hope they have developed a safe virus that looks enough like the coronavirus to produce an immune response.